What is Genetic Testing?

 Searching for Druggable Targets

 A cancer can be screened for "druggable" targets.
-Testing may include testing for biomarkers, IHC testing or even molecular or genomic testing and may occur at different times in the cancer treatment, depending on the goal.
+Testing may include testing for biomarkers, IHC testing or even molecular or genomic testing.
+This may occur more than once and at different times in the cancer treatment, depending on the goal.
 For example, chemotherapy and other targeted treatments may be used:

 - Before surgery to reduce the size of a cancer or even kill all the cancer cells (neoadjuvant therapy).